 Key Features of Each Tier

-Understanding the key features of each data center tier is essential for businesses to make informed decisions.
+Understanding the key features of each Data Center Tier is essential for businesses to make informed decisions.
 Here are the primary characteristics of each tier:

 - Tier I: Basic infrastructure with no redundancy.